hnjw-png/manvsmachine/README.md

 ## Frequent Visitor goals:

 * To be able to play the game on any devices.
-* If a round has not been completed you can resume where you left of, unless you have refreshed the page.
+* It should be clear who won each time, with no time delay.
 * The computers choice will always be random, no matter how many times played.

 ## Website owner goals:

-* The game should be able to keep score between the player and the computer, and calculate a winner.
+* The game should be able to recognise between the player and the computer, and calculate a winner.
 * To provide a fun and inticing game, with simplicity.
 * To give people a experience of playing a game, for one person.
 * The game is designed so it would be easy to visit the game again, as everytime you click Rock, Paper or Scissors, you get a automatic comeback from the computer.
 * To encourage continued playing of the game.
+* To play a game of chance and luck, and play a game that is fair as the guess is always random.
+*Feel interaction from the computer.

 # Color Scheme